-The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common abstraction layer.
-Kubernetes, although excellent in abstracting low-level infrastructure details, does introduce extra complexity to application developers, namely understanding the concepts of pods, port exposing, privilege escalation, resource claims, CRD, and so on.
-We’ve seen the nontrivial learning curve and the lack of developer-facing abstraction have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.
-People start to question the value of this revolution: "why am I bothered with all these details?".
+The trend of cloud-native technology is moving towards pursuing consistent application delivery across clouds and on-premises infrastructures using Kubernetes as the common layer.
+Kubernetes, although excellent in abstracting low-level infrastructure details, does not introduce abstractions to model software deployment on top of today's hybrid and distributed environments.
+We’ve seen the lack of application level context have impacted user experiences, slowed down productivity, led to unexpected errors or misconfigurations in production.

-Application Centric - KubeVela introduces consistent yet application centric API to capture a full deployment of microservices on top of hybrid environments.
-No infrastructure level concern, simply deploy.
+Application Centric - KubeVela introduces declarative yet higher level API (known as OAM) to model a full deployment of microservices across hybrid environments in consistent approach.
+No infrastructure level concerns, simply deploy.

-Runtime Agnostic - KubeVela is built with Kubernetes as control plane but adaptable to any runtime as data-plane.
-It can deploy (and manage) diverse workload types such as container, cloud functions, databases, or even EC2 instances across hybrid environments.
+Runtime Agnostic - KubeVela relies on Kubernetes as control plane but it's adaptable to any runtime infrastructures.
+It can deploy and manage diverse workload types including container, cloud functions, databases, or even EC2 instances across hybrid environments.

 The typical examples are Heroku and Cloud Foundry.
-They provide full application management capabilities and aim to improve developer experience and efficiency.
+They provide full application deployment and management capabilities and aim to improve developer experience and efficiency.
 In this context, KubeVela shares the same goal.

 Though the biggest difference lies in flexibility.

-KubeVela enables you to serve end users with programmable building blocks which are fully flexible and coded by yourself.
+KubeVela is fully programmable.
+All capabilities in KubeVela are LEGO-sytle CUE modules and can be extended at any time when your needs grow.
 Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

 Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
 They are arguably "hard-coded" PaaS.